- Special Education Dept Home

 Summer Programs for Special Education

 The focus of P.A.
-Connections is to focus on various social skills and problem sovling activities to assist students in familiarizing themselves with Pinkerton Academy.
-See attached flier for more details.
+Connections is to focus on various social skills and problem-solving activities to assist students in familiarizing themselves with Pinkerton Academy.

-Building Bridges Summer Program COMING SUMMER 2017 20 day program
+Building Bridges Summer Program SUMMER 2019 20 day program

 Building Bridges is an individualized special education and/or related services (such as speech/language therapy or occupational therapy) 20-day program uniquely designed to maintain learned skills and/or support emerging skills for our students with disabilities.

-Summer Math Tutoring Program COMING SUMMER 2017 20 day program
+Summer Math Tutoring Program SUMMER 2019 20 day program

-Summer Math Tutoring Program is a tutoring program to help in basic math skills utilizing I-Ready software, small group instruction and a variety of fun activities to help build basic math skills.
-PLEASE USE the P.A.
-Connections ASD Summer Parking Map for Drop off and Pick up locations.
-Class room will be different.
+Summer Math Tutoring Program is a tutoring program to help with basic math skills utilizing I-Ready software, small group instruction and a variety of fun activities to help build basic math skills.
+The team will decide on students who will be attending.

 For more information about NHTC go to http://nhtransitioncollaborative.blogspot.com